rlavarec-gpsw/gopro-lib-node.gl/doc/howto/installation.md

 ## Quick user installation on Windows (MSVC toolchain)

 - Install [Python](https://www.python.org/downloads/windows/) 3.x using the Windows Installer
+- Install [Graphviz](https://graphviz.org/download/) using the Windows Installer and make sure to select the option to add Graphviz to the system PATH during its installation
-- Install [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) 2019 or greater and make sure the following components are included:
+- Install [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) Community 2019 or greater and make sure the following components are included:
     - Desktop development with C++
     - MSVC - VS 2019 C++ x64/x86 build tools